Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Preliminaries and Background

 A common multigrid method to solve the Helmholtz equation is the shifted Laplacian method, originally suggested in~\cite{erlangga2006novel}.
 Since standard multigrid methods struggle to deal with the indefiniteness of \cref{eq:ah_matrix}, the shifted Laplacian operator

 is used instead in the multigrid solver, and acts as a preconditioner in a suitable Krylov method.
 In this paper we use the pair $\alpha = 1$ and $\beta= 0.5$, which is shown in~\cite{erlangga2006novel} to lead to a good compromise between approximating \cref{eq:aug} and solving the shifted system using multigrid tools.
-Specifically, we use a three-level V-cycle with an inexact coarse-grid solution, which we discuss in \cref{sec:lis_layer}.
-The SL multigrid method is very consistent and robust for non-uniform models.
+Specifically, we use a three-level geometric V-cycle and an inexact coarse-grid solution, which we discuss in \cref{sec:GPU}.
+The SL multigrid method is very consistent and robust for heterogeneous slowness models, i.e., where $\kappa$ is not uniform.
 However, it is considered slow and computationally expensive, especially for high wavenumbers, which is our interest.

 Solving PDEs generally requires communicating information between the boundaries and the rest of the domain.
 However, if computation relies solely on local operations, information is limited in terms of the distance it can travel.
 To facilitate the transmission of information at multiple scales, multigrid methods are commonly used to solve discretized PDEs.
 In multigrid, solutions are defined on a hierarchy of grids, where the original fine grid $\Omega^h$ is progressively coarsened.
 Two distinct and complementary processes are utilized: relaxation and coarse-grid correction.
-First, relaxation is done by performing a few iterations of a standard smoother like Jacobi or Gauss-Seidel.
+Relaxation is done by performing a few iterations of a standard smoother like Jacobi or Gauss-Seidel.
 These smoothers have a local nature (e.g., compact convolutions), and hence are only effective at reducing part of the error.
 In the case of the Helmholtz system, such relaxation methods do not converge due to the indefiniteness of $A^h$, but one or two iterations of them suffice to smooth the error.
 The remaining components of the error typically correspond to eigenvectors of $A^h$ that are associated with small-magnitude eigenvalues, i.e., vectors $\bfe^h$ such that

 To reduce these error components, multigrid methods use coarse-grid correction.
-The error $\bfe^h$ for an iterate $\bfu^h$ is estimated on a coarser grid, where it appears less smooth, and interpolated back to correct $\bfu^h$ on the finer grid.
-In other words, we solve an instance of an error-residual equation for $\bfe^H$ projected onto the coarser grid, and then interpolate it to back to the fine grid to obtain an approximate $\bfe^h$:
+The error $\bfe^h$ for an iterate $\bfu^h$ is estimated on a coarser grid, where it is less smooth, and interpolated back to correct $\bfu^h$ on the finer grid.
+In other words, we solve an instance of an error-residual equation for $\bfe^H$ projected onto the coarser grid, and then interpolate it back to the fine grid to obtain an approximate $\bfe^h$: